Rokiis1/roadmap/database/README.md

 - Strong data consistency and ACID (Atomicity, Consistency, Isolation, Durability) properties.

-- Support for complex queries and joins.

-- Ability to enforce data integrity using constraints.

-- Well-established and widely adopted technology.

-- Suitable for structured and tabular data.

 **Example:**

 - Business applications with well-defined and structured data requirements.